Car roof boxes for a healthy trip: Getting late for the trip you were supposed to go just to fit in your luggage?

 What Kind of Gear Are You Toting ?

 Roof boxes vary greatly in terms of shape and size.
 Some are narrow whereas some are long.
-Irrespective of its shape and size we generally look for something which is small, aerodynamic as well as lightweight and have the capacity to hold everything in terms of weight and size.
+Irrespective of its shape and size we generally look for something which is small, aerodynamic as well as lightweight and has the capacity to hold everything in terms of weight and size.

-Best roof boxes make a room for the skis, sleeping bags and extra luggage which doesn’t have room to fit, in your car.
+Best roof boxes make a room for the skis, sleeping bags, and extra luggage which doesn’t have room to fit, in your car.
 Sometimes it happens that we look for something which is extended in size to carry everything big and small we want to, this while affects the gas mileage and create a room for betterment.
 How about we remove the boxes and attach it when needed.

 Best Roof boxes are generally preferable because of its

 - Better waterproofing and protection from the elements: when the boxes are made of either plastic, fiberglass, or sometimes metal it blocks the water from getting intruded and destroying your packaging.

 - Security: Securities inboxes are more as you can lock them which is not possible in terms of bags.

 - Durability and security: sustainability inboxes is way more than bags as there is no chance of ripping out.

 - Better gas mileage: better gas mileage in terms of boxes as it can be turned to the desired shape which is not possible in terms of soft bags.